Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 ### Interface Adapters

 This package contains components which act as a bridge between the application and "the outside world" (anything outside the system).

+### Board Adapter

+Only the board adapter knows the hardware and its capabilities.

 Further References
 ------------------